trpc-ecosystem/go-database/README.md

 | mongodb | Wraps the open-source database [MongoDB Driver](https://go.mongodb.org/mongo-driver/mongo) |
 | mysql | Wraps the open-source database [MySQL Driver](https://github.com/go-sql-driver/mysql) |
 | timer | Local/distributed timer functionality |

+#@ Copyright

+The copyright notice pertaining to the Tencent code in this repo was previously in the name of “THL A29 Limited.”
+That entity has now been de-registered.
+You should treat all previously distributed copies of the code as if the copyright notice was in the name of “Tencent.”